davidarchanjo/keydown-event-dispatcher/README.md

 ## Usage
-- In project using the CommonJS module system
+- In projects using the CommonJS module system
 ```javascript
 const { triggerKeyboardEvent, KeyCodes } = require('keydown-event-dispatcher');